idptools/dodo/README.md

 skip the download.
 A model averages 0.25 MB and runs to 1.51 MB — small individually, but a directory you never chose to grow, so keeping them is your decision rather than DODO's.

-**ALBATROSS predictions are cached, and this one is on by default.** The reason is speed, not
+**ALBATROSS predictions are cached, and this one is on by default.
+However, we won't destroy your disk.**
-convenience: a cache miss has to import sparrow, which pulls in parrot and torch.
+The reason is speed, not convenience: a cache miss has to import sparrow, which pulls in parrot and torch.
 Measured on a 912-residue structure, that import is **1.6 s against 0.17 s of actual rebuilding** — it dominates the run.
 Every CLI invocation is a fresh process, so without the cache you pay it every single
 time:

 | | full `dodo rebuild` |